mdbrnowski/codeforces-toolbox/README.md

   1. change the template file
   2. change username and password
   3. change password
+  4. change language
-  4. set compile command
+  5. set compile command
 ```
-then you can just type an integer (1-4) and change your template file, username, password or compile command.
+then you can just type an integer (1-5) and change your template file, username, password, language or compilation command.

 ### Creating structure for a contest